SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 ### Impact

-Applying this standard modifies the API policy configuration of Keystone and introduces a new global role to Keystone to enable IAM self-service for customers within a domain.
+Applying this standard modifies the API policy configuration of Keystone and introduces a new global role definition to Keystone to enable IAM self-service for customers within a domain.
-This IAM self-service allows special Domain Manager users within a domain to manage users, project, groups and role assignments.
+Once assigned, the role allows special Domain Manager users within a domain to manage users, project, groups and role assignments as part of the IAM self-service.

-The provisioning of such self-service capabilities using the new role works on a per-tenant (customer domain) basis and is up to the CSP, thus entirely optional.
+However, the configuration change introduced by this standard does not automatically assign the Domain Manager role to any users per default.
+Assigning the new role and granting customers the resulting self-service capabilities is a deliberate action to be taken by the CSP on a per-tenant (i.e. per domain) basis.

-Omitting the provisioning of Domain Manager users for customers will result in an OpenStack cloud that behaves identically to a configuration without the standard applied.
+Omitting the provisioning of any Domain Manager users (i.e. not assigning the new role to any user) will result in an OpenStack cloud that behaves identically to a configuration without the standard applied, making the actual usage of the functionality a CSP's choice and entirely optional.

 ## Motivation